ObelusFamily/Anythink-Market-kauua/readme.md

 ## First setup

-**[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
-I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+To run the proyect locally, you'll need to install [Docker](https://docs.docker.com/get-docker/) in your machine.
+  - Verify that Docker is ready by running the following commands in your terminal `docker -v` and `docker-compose -v` Now, to load the back and fronted run `docker-compose up` from the project root directory.
+  - Test if the backend is working propertly, click [here](http://localhost:3000/api/ping).
+  - Test if the frontend is running by clicking [here](http://localhost:3001/register) and creating a new user.